SymfonyCasts/vue/sfcasts/ep1/server-data.md

-# Skipping AJAX: Sending JSON Straight to Vue
+# Skipping Ajax: Sending JSON Straight to Vue

 With *both* the categories and products loading dynamically, our app is starting to get really exciting!
 But there's a part of the user experience that I'm *not*